7 Natural Ways To Feel More Awake Instantly

 Dr. Hafeez also notes that this will help kickstart a rush of endorphins early in the morning, chemicals in the body related to boosting mood and dealing with stress and pain management.
 It doesn't have to be a whole production, either — studies have shown that even going for a quick walk will earn you an endorphin boost, which may very well make you feel a lot of more alert going on with your day.

-Two other suggestions from Dr. Hafeez?
+Two other suggestions from Dr. Hafeez if you are wondering how to feel more awake?
 Try drinking cold water — or, if you're feeling particularly brave, try taking a cold shower.

 "Between the hydration and the cooling of the body, drinking ice cold water can help alert your sensations," Dr. Hafeez tells Bustle.
 "In addition, many people don’t drink water during the night, and if you don’t make it a point to drink water before bed, you might be a bit dehydrated by the time the sun comes up.
 Drinking cold water helps alert your brain, wake up your metabolism by making your body heat up the water your drink, and it helps hydrate you which helps with any loss of energy you may feel from thirst."